As any pet lover knows, we will go above and beyond to make sure our pets are happy and healthy while we are away. That’s our fur baby!

 How much does it cost to start a pet sitting business?

 Initial start-up costs can be extremely low.
-That being said, once you get established you will want to protect yourself financially by registering your business and getting insurance.
+Chances are you won’t need to invest anything as your first few clients will likely be your friends and family.
+That being said, once you get established you will want to protect yourself financially.
+One way to do this is by registering your business and getting insurance.

 Insurance will protect you if something goes wrong.
 Whether you are at fault or not, your insurance company will have your back and keep your business from going under.